Board of Directors

 Chair

-Justin Chin is director of High School Connections at Lane Community College.
-Chin is the son of Chinese immigrants who settled in rural western Oregon in 1971, and honors his family's sacrifices in his work in K–16 education.
-Chin's background as a first-generation college graduate has influenced his focus on literacy, post-secondary access, workforce development, and career technical education in his broad-ranging career in rural, frontier-fringe, and urban centers in Oregon.
-Chin is an active board member for the Oregon Career Development Association and works with national and regional initiatives to elevate Asian and Pacific Islander communities.
-He was elected to the board in 2018 and resides in Eugene.
+Justin Chin is the Dean of Workforce Development at Lane Community College.
+Chin is the son of Chinese immigrants who settled in rural western Oregon in 1971, and he honors his family's sacrifices in his work in postsecondary education.
+Chin's background as a first-generation college graduate has influenced his focus on literacy, access to postsecondary education, workforce development, and career technical education in his broad-ranging career in rural and urban centers in Oregon.
+He was elected to the board in 2018.

 Kerani Mitchell